 The HAMBOROUGH TAVERN, The Broadway, Southall UB1 1NG – A pub rock venue which achieved national notoriety on 4 July 1981 when it was burnt down during the riots which also claimed the life of Blair Peach.
 The riots had been triggered by a gig featuring several skinhead Oi! bands: 4-Skins, Last Resort and The Business.

 HANWELL COMMUNITY CENTRE, Westcott Crescent, Hanwell W7 1PD – The former Cuckoo School opened in 1849 boasts Charlie Chaplin as its most famous ex-pupil.
 Hosted gigs by amongst others Procol Harum, The Animals, Gene Vincent and Jerry Lee Lewis.
-Used as a rehearsal venue by The Who, Uriah Heep, Led Zeppelin and Deep Purple which released the material originated in Hanwell in 1970 as Deep Purple in Rock.
+Used as a rehearsal venue by The Who, Uriah Heep, Led Zeppelin and Deep Purple.
+Purple released the material originated in Hanwell in 1970 as Deep Purple in Rock.
 In more recent times the venue has featured on the big screen as a location for the 2000 film Billy Elliot.